 The 10 lb floor is about weight load, not collar size.
 On a 6 lb toy breed, a 10-gram enclosure plus an AirTag is a meaningful share of what the dog carries on its neck all day, and Elevation Lab steers small-dog owners toward lighter options for that reason.
 For dogs at or above 10 lb the flush mount disappears into the collar profile and does not dangle or bump the chest the way a clip-on holder does.

 One thing that doesn't limit fit is the AirTag generation.
 AirTag 2 keeps the exact dimensions of the original, 31.9mm diameter and 8mm thick, so the TagVault Pet seats an AirTag 2 identically.
-Apple's AirTag battery replacement guide confirms the CR2032 cell lasts about a year.
+Apple's AirTag tech specs rate the CR2032 cell for more than a year of battery life.

 Signal Performance and Battery Access

 A buyer's reasonable worry about any hard AirTag enclosure is whether the shell muffles the tag.
-It does not.
-The TagVault Pet's polycarbonate body is transparent to both Bluetooth and ultra-wideband signals, so Find My and Precision Finding reach the same range as a bare tag.
+The TagVault Pet's polycarbonate body is transparent to both Bluetooth and ultra-wideband signals, so it should not behave like a metal shield.
+Find My and Precision Finding still depend on nearby Apple devices, distance, and the dog's surroundings.
+For a pet-focused tag with QR and NFC recovery, read our Bluetooth dog tag tracker alongside these options.

-We measured under 5% range reduction with the enclosure on, which sits inside normal device-to-device variance.
-In practice you won't notice a difference when locating the dog.
+The shell should not meaningfully reduce range compared with metal-heavy holders.
 Battery access is just as painless.
 The AirTag's CR2032 cell pops out from the tag's own back cover, so a yearly battery swap needs no unscrewing of the mount from the collar.

 TagVault Pet Drawbacks and Who Should Skip It